 The Socratic Method is an ancient practice that is still relevant in today's modern classrooms.
 In fact, with the increasingly complex challenges that the interconnected world is facing today, it may be more relevant than ever before.

 For generations, educators have realised the value that Socrates offered through his words, actions and well-developed theories.
-However, most teachers and administrators have found that blending the Socratic approach with different teaching strategies provides students with a well-rounded experience.
+However, most teachers and administrators have found that blending the Socratic approach to teaching with different strategies provides students with a well-rounded experience.

 For example, Socrates would never have dreamed of giving his students a worksheet to complete at the end of a unit to determine if a student had met the goals established by the chosen curriculum.
 However, in the dynamic classrooms of today, teachers and administrators work to blend other teaching methods with the approach that Socrates used.